Minivera/Carleton-Web-Dev/src/wc-course-website/README.md

  modular apps with components to developers without the need for libraries.
 The experience has evolved into the [web components standard](https://github.com/w3c/webcomponents) and it has since been [adopted in some form by more than 74% of browsers, including most modern browsers](https://caniuse.com/#search=custom%20elements).

 In this second tutorial, we will be discovering web components by recreating the application from the previous tutorial with this new technology.

 While not required, this tutorial expects you to have completed the previous tutorial.

 ## What are web components?
 Web components are a new API available to JavaScript developers that allow them to create custom HTML tags, extend existing HTML tags, or even extend other web components found on the web.
 By creating those custom HTML tags, called custom elements, we create reusable components that can be dropped in any HTML file where our JavaScript scripts are included.
-This makes web components far more portable that React components as any developer can simply import our scripts and use the components directly without needing any base framework.
+This makes web components far more portable than React components as any developer can simply import our scripts and use the components directly without needing any base framework.
 While React components can also be considered portable, you do need React installed to use them.
-Even more impressive, web components ca be used as tags in React!
+Even more impressive, web components can be used as tags in React!

 ## Prerequisites?